 I generally avoid three-piece paddles for packrafting because they tend to combine the worst attributes of other paddle configurations.
 The one-piece shaft is long and awkward to pack, and the attachment points at the paddle blades are located exactly where you don’t want added weight and wear.

 Whatever configuration you choose, remember to always fully separate your paddle to dry after use.
-Water left between paddle segments can corrode metal attachment parts and cause fiberglass to swell, making the joint very difficult to separate later.
+Water left between paddle segments can corrode metal attachment parts and cause fiberglass to swell, making the joint difficult or impossible to separate later.
 It’s not uncommon for four-piece paddles to permanently become two-piece paddles if the blades are not removed after use.

 There are a nearly infinite number of paddle blade shapes, from the svelte traditional Greenland paddle to stubby computer-optimized whitewater paddles, but most designs fall into one of two broad categories: low-angle paddles and high-angle paddles.